kvandeynze/HMMSTR/README.md

 ##### Optional Outputs
 The following are output to a directory with suffix "_labelled_seqs
-1. ```tutorial_1_AAAAG_context_labeled.txt```: (Optional) Text file contianing repeat sequence and flanking context sequence colored by the optimal state path along with the read name and strand.
+1. ```AAAAG_context_labeled.txt```: (Optional) Text file contianing repeat sequence and flanking context sequence colored by the optimal state path along with the read name and strand.
 This can be viewed on the command line.
 This is helpful when determining if the prefix/suffix you inputted are well fit to the repeat of interest and can help in debugging your inputs.
 This file is produced for each input target.

 The following are output to a directory with suffix "_plots"
 1. ```tutorial_1AAAAGpeaks.pdf```: (Optional) Supporting read histogram displayed with the model of best fit as a density plot -- GMM or KDE depending on the peak caller chosen.